mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 ---
-title: Build a SvelteKit Markdown blog
+title: Build a SvelteKit Markdown Blog
 description: Learn how to build a blazingly fast and extendable SvelteKit Markdown blog for poets.
 slug: sveltekit-markdown-blog
 published: '2023-04-28'